rillsvai/leetcode/README.md

 # Overview

-Welcome to the Rust LeetCode Solutions repository!
+Welcome to the Rust or C LeetCode Solutions repository!
 I will post solutions here from highest acceptance rate to lowest)